 If you always pluck your poultry from stores and someday you find the shop is closed, but you must pluck a chicken.
 What will you do at that time?

-Luckily, I am here to tell; you can easily pluck your chicken yourself.
+Luckily, I am here to tell you; you can easily pluck your chicken yourself.
 Can’t believe this?
 But yes, plucking a chicken is not a matter of fear anymore.

-It is the first method I choose to let you know how to pluck a chicken by hand because this is the most traditional and simpler plucking a chicken.
+It is the first method I choose to let you know how to pluck a chicken by hand because this is the most traditional and simpler chicken plucking method.

 Follow the instruction below I described step by step so that you can do hand plucking.

 Step-1: Hang the chicken upside down on a cage top or any other suitable height so that it is convenient to work.

 Step-2: Start pulling feathers from chicken wings.
 Then move forwards to the other parts.
 But remember to pull a few feathers gently but quickly.